 - The list of ingredients is short.
-Don't you love a recipe where the ingredients required are minimal.
+Don't you love a recipe where the ingredients required are minimal?
 I know I do!

 - Looks beautifully refined.
 With the various steps involved, this isn't a dessert you can throw together in a hurry.
 But my goodness is it worth the effort!!
-When ready to serve topped in drizzled chocolate hazelnut spread and candied hazelnuts ... it's exquisite!
+When ready to serve topped with drizzled chocolate hazelnut spread and candied hazelnuts ... it's exquisite!

 - Make ahead for the perfect entertaining dessert.
 Being a frozen dessert, you can make this one or two days ahead of when you need to serve it.
 That cuts down on the hands-on time that you can spend with guests instead.

-- egg yolks - the yolks need to be at room temperature before you make the zabaglione.
+- Egg yolks - the yolks need to be at room temperature before you make the zabaglione.
 This helps them heat more evenly and break down the sugar crystals when heated in the bain-marie.

 - Granulated sugar - either golden or white granulated or caster sugar can be used here.

 - Hazelnut liqueur - Italian Frangelico Liqueur is what I included in the zabaglione, but the alcohol is totally optional.
 I love the taste that it imparts, but if you prefer to leave it out then the semifreddo will still taste delectable.
 Add one teaspoon of vanilla extract or hazelnut extract as a substitute.